 Western New York Workforce Training Center

-The Center will be located at 683 Northland Avenue, and will serve as the anchor tenant of the Northland Avenue Corridor on Buffalo’s East Side.
+The Center will be created through the adaptive reuse of a portion of a historic industrial structure at 683 Northland Avenue-the former Clearing Niagara Plant-and will serve as the anchor tenant of the Northland Avenue Corridor on Buffalo’s East Side.
 Click here to learn more about the Northland Corridor Development.

 In February 2016, the City of Buffalo Planning Board approved the Northland Corridor Redevelopment Project’s site plan for Phase I development, specifically including the Workforce Training Center, and made a finding under the State Environmental Quality Review Act that there will be no significant environmental impacts associated with the redevelopment of the entire 35-acre site.
 Achieving this milestone allows this initial phase of the project to advance to the process of final architectural and engineering design, construction documents and cost estimates for the proposed remediation and building rehabilitation necessary to accommodate the new Workforce Training Center.